Last updated: March 20, 2020

 How to submit:

-Go to the public comment page on Regulations.gov for the proposed policy (we will update docket number as soon as the period opens) and click on the “Submit a Formal Comment” button.
+Go to the public comment page for the proposed policy on Regulations.gov to enter or upload your comment.
 Make sure all documents contain your name and contact information.
 Be sure to submit your comment by the expiration date on the webpage and check your email for a receipt confirmation.
 While a submission can be typed directly into the website, uploading a separate document may be easier for you to edit, save, and submit.

 Tips for writing a comment: